University campus in Minnesota

 2+2 transfer pathway savings$13,860

-Source: IPEDS 2023
+Source: IPEDS 2024

 State Aid Programs

-Minnesota residents pursuing network administration and network engineering degrees have access to one of the nation's most robust state financial aid programs.
+Minnesota residents pursuing network administration degrees have access to one of the nation's most strong state financial aid programs.
 The Minnesota State Grant is a need-based grant program administered by the Minnesota Office of Higher Education that provides direct financial support to eligible students attending public and private institutions throughout the state.
 This program represents one of the largest state-funded aid initiatives in the country and can significantly reduce the net cost of attendance for both undergraduate and graduate network administration programs.
 Eligible students should complete the Free Application for Federal Student Aid (FAFSA) to determine their eligibility for both state and federal funding.

 Key Programs & Amounts